According to researchers, teachers can have a skewed perception of the academic abilities of students who are labeled as English language learners.

 Links outside of the CAL website are provided for informational purposes only, and the opinions expressed therein do not necessarily reflect the policies or positions of the Center for Applied Linguistics.

-Sociolinguist Walt Wolfram, Distinguished Professor at North Caroline State University, has been elected a member of the American Academy of Arts and Sciences.
+Sociolinguist Walt Wolfram, Distinguished Professor at North Carolina State University, has been elected a member of the American Academy of Arts and Sciences.

 Apply to participate in the 2019-20 ACTFL mentoring program.
 Two tracks are available and pairs are matched on language, level, and skill.